 A guide to the high-capacity smart battery storage brAIn by FUERGY

-• 07.
+• Published: 07.
 07. 2022

-• Written by: Eva Almasiova
+• Written by: Fuergy

 For those who don't know much about energy, it's a good idea to start from the very beginning.
 And that is by understanding the basic principles of electricity production, distribution, and consumption:

-How does brAIn work?
+How does the brAIn work?

-Lower energy bill even without PV system
+Lower energy bills even without a solar panel system

-What are the other benefits of brAIn?
+What are the other benefits of the brAIn?

 What is involved in connecting a high-capacity battery storage to the distribution network?